statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 3. **Reasoning about your system** is not optional.
 There’s the old adage: "Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it."
 Kernighan said that in the era of standalone programs.
 How quaint those times seem now.
 Once you connect two programs together the emergent effects of your *system*&mdash;unexpected feedback loops, runaway retries, corrupted data&mdash;create a mess many orders of magnitude more “clever” than any one component.

    If we’re going to have any hope of understanding the systems we build&mdash;and we better, if we want them to do useful things for people&mdash;then we have no option but to constrain ourselves to simple parts.
-Because they are eminently understandable, state machines are just the right high-level structure for the components of a system you hope to be able to understand.
+Because they are so simple, state machines are just the right high-level structure for the components of a system you hope to be able to understand.

 4. **We left off expressiveness**.
 Expressiveness is the point at which I hear the groans from some of the folks in the back.
 We've all been burned by the promise of a configuration-driven panacea before.
-What happens when your problem demands you step beyond the paved road that that platform envisioned?
+What happens when your problem demands you step beyond the paved road that the platform envisioned?
 And so began the rise of the "everything as code" movement that's now ascendant.
 It makes sense.
 You simply can't forego expressivity because expressivity determines your ability to solve the problems you're faced with.
 It's non-negotiable.

    But *expressivity* is the key, not arbitrary *code* executing in arbitrary ways.
 State machines are expressive enough to model processes in any domain, naturally.
 They simply provide the high-level structure within which your code executes.
 This constraint ensures you can naturally express your logic while preserving your ability to model the system in your head.
 Even non-engineers can typically understand a system's logic by looking at its state machines.